jcbhmr/jcbhmr.com/_posts/2024-10-31-til-annex-k.md

 // This will stop at 1000 chars.
 ```

+The `_s()` function seems pretty nice to stop common places where buffer overflows can happen.

 ## The problem

 **They aren't implemented everywhere.** The `_s()` functions are an _extension_ that isn't available in libc implementations like GNU's glibc.
 There's other minor issues like it not being ergonomic for multithreading and the common mistake of doing `sizeof(src)` instead of `sizeof(dest)` for things like `strcpy_s()`, but that all pales in comparison to the availablity problem.